 Have you ever wished that your emails went straight to your inbox instead of being delivered to a spool?
 If so, then the WP Mail SMTP plugin for WordPress is for you.
 When installed, this free plugin adds a setting that enables you to configure where your emails will be sent and configure who will have access to them.
 This allows you to prevent spammers from sending you junk emails and also allows you to customize your email address while keeping all your other email accounts intact.

 With this new feature, you can do exactly that.
-Enable Log lets you view a comprehensive history of each message you receive, including the sender and recipient information, date and time each message was received, subject line, and more.
+Enable Log lets you view a comprehensive history of each message you receive, including the sender and recipient information, the date and time each message was received, the subject line, and more.

-When you click on Save Settings in the bottom right corner of your browser, it enables WordPress to save your basic settings for you so that they are ready when you log into your WordPress account in the future.
-This means your users will be able to save specific pages, posts or pages on your site without having to log into your localhost and then when they save; they’ll be able to see the changes within seconds.
-This can be extremely useful for testing changes as well as setting up backup systems for increased security.
+When you click “Save Settings” in the bottom right corner of your browser, it enables WordPress to save your basic settings for you, so they are ready when you log into your WordPress account in the future.
+This means your users will be able to save specific pages or posts on your site without having to log into your localhost.
+Then, when they save, they’ll be able to see the changes within seconds.
+This feature can be extremely useful for testing changes as well as setting up backup systems for increased security.

 But how can you tell which settings and options are best for your site?
-I have put together a list of settings that should be checked out for both the existing and new signup forms on WordPress.com and an example using Woo Commerce.
-These settings will make it easier for you and your visitors to personalize their email signatures without manually entering everything.
-But, of course, the possibilities are only limited by your imagination.
+I have put together a list of settings that you might want to check out for both existing and new signup forms on WordPress.com, as well as an example using Woo Commerce.
+These settings will make it easier for you and your visitors to personalize email signatures without entering everything manually.
+But, of course, the possibilities are endless; in fact, they’re really only limited by your imagination.